 Once you do so, the system will take you to your account and you will get a prompt to add more information about yourself.
 Doing this will allow you to access the full functionality of the site.

-Note that unlike on eToro, you cannot use fiat money to buy Dash on Binance.
+Note that unlike on Coinbase, you cannot use fiat money to buy Dash on Binance.

 Note: You can’t buy Dash with fiat money (like USD) on Binance.